 Get Ahead Event for students with disabilities

 Get Ahead is a two day event coordinated by the Student Wellbeing Team, which takes place in September, just before the start of the academic year.
-The event is for any student who has a disability, long term health condition, specific learning difficulty (e.g. dyslexia), an autistic spectrum disorder or mental illness, and aims to offer the student the best possible start to their studies at the University of Derby.
-It provides opportunities for students to become familiar with the University and the local area, move into Halls early, meet academic and support staff, enroll early and ensure support is organised for the start of their course.
+The event is for any student who has a disability, long term health condition, specific learning difficulty (e.g. dyslexia), an autistic spectrum disorder or mental health condition, and aims to offer the student the best possible start to their studies at the University of Derby.
+The event provides opportunities for students to become familiar with the University and the local area, move into Halls early, meet academic and support staff, enroll early and ensure support is organised for the start of their course.

 The Disability Co-ordinator

-- Be active in training and development offered by the Disability Co-ordinators Group and disseminate this
+- Be active in training and development offered by the Disability Co-ordinators Group and disseminate this.

-- Have enough influence to embed outcomes within their own department
+- Have enough influence to embed outcomes within their own department.

 What Financial Support is available to students with disabilities?